2017 RACEWAY 7 MINI STOCK SAFETY RULES

 6. BATTERY DISCONNECT SWITCH: are mandatory and must be within driver’s and safety’s crews reach.

 7. BODIES: no aftermarket bodies.
 Bodies must be stock.
 Wings and spoilers are allowed only if they came stock with the car being used.
 Doors can striped to install door bars.
 Inner fender wells must stay intact.
 Trunk floor can be trimmed for fuel cell mounting .Firewall must stay intact and all holes patched.
 Letters must be 18 inches and if a number is being used, they must be at least half the height of the number.
 Car numbers must be on the top left corner of the windshield screening.
 Hood and trunk hinges must stay intact.
+A rub rail may be used, however it must remain tight to the body.

 8. CHASSIS: front and rear suspension parts must remain stock and stock locations.
 A brace across the strut towers can be installed.
 Bolt holes at the top, for the strut, can be altered for caster/ camber adjustments.
 No aftermarket struts, springs or shocks.
 No aftermarket power steering racks.